nandstand/sample-site/content/docs/quickstart.md

 ## You're all set

-You now have an isolated sandbox where you can make code changes, install and update dependencies, and test using live data shared on the development server.
+You now have an isolated sandbox where you can make code changes, install and update dependencies, and test using sensor data shared on the cluster's filesystem.

 ## Next steps